webiny/WebsiteAnalytics/README.md

 ### Query data

 In order to query your data, you need to call the `query` method, which will return an instance of `Query` class.
-The `query` method requires 1 parameter, which defines the time range within which the data should be queried.
+The `query` method requires 1 parameter and that is the time range within which the data should be queried.
 The date range is an array with 2 unix timestamps.
-Optionally you can use `Webiny\AnalyticsDb\DateHelper` class to get some commonly used date ranges, like `lastMont`, `thisWeek` ... etc.
+Optionally you can use `Webiny\AnalyticsDb\DateHelper` class to get some commonly used date ranges, like `lastMonth`, `thisWeek` ... etc.

 ```php
 $wa = new \Webiny\WebsiteAnalytics\WebsiteAnalytics($a, $geoIp);